psychopy/psychopy/docs/source/developers/pluginDevGuide.rst

 dozens of test stations using the hardware.

 In this case, you can create a plugin to not only fix the bug, but apply it across multiple installations.
-You may go about doing this by creating a plugin c alled `psychopy-hotfix` which defines the working version of the ``getData()`` method in a sub-module called `psychopy_hotfix` like this::
+You may go about doing this by creating a plugin called `psychopy-hotfix` which defines the working version of the ``getData()`` method in a sub-module called `psychopy_hotfix` like this::

     # method copy and pasted from the bug fix commit